unicode-org/cldr/docs/ldml/tr35-personNames.md

 The “prefix” field is empty, and so both it and the space that follows it are omitted from the output, according to rule 1 above.

-If, instead, the input name record contains:
+If, instead, the input PersonName object contains:

 | `prefix` | `given` | `given2` | `surname` | `suffix` |
 | -------- | ------- | -------- | --------- | -------- |